bbauska/UC-Davis-JS-Basics/readme.md

 JavaScript.
 That&apos;s called camel casing.
 That&apos;s not specific to JavaScript but it&apos;s something that is in a lot of programming languages.
 But we use that frequently in JavaScript.
-You&apos;ll frequently see variables that are using camel casing.
+You&apos;ll frequently see variables that are using camel casing.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch1-07">1.07.
 JavaScript Variables Practice -- Part 1 (7:12)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->